Mid-Canada Corridor: History

-The conceptualization of the "middle north" as a concept was largely originated by Laval academic Louis-Edmond Hamelin, who among contemporaries developed the concept of "nordicity", which measures an extent of cultural northerness and capacity to support human settlement.
+The conceptualization of the "middle north" as a concept was largely originated by Laval academic Louis-Edmond Hamelin, who among contemporaries developed the concept of "nordicity", which measures an extent of cultural northernness and capacity to support human settlement.
 While this academic focus had a role in the precipitation of the plan, the focus on development of the middle north as a topic is largely attributed to the private efforts of Mr. Rohmer by academic B.G.
 Vanderhill in assessing the topic of Mid-Canadian development generally.

 The plan was proposed by Richard Rohmer in approximately 1968.
 The plan was publicized through a series of conferences held by Rohmer's organizations, the Mid-Canada Development Corridor Foundation and Acres Limited.
 An initial conference was hosted at Lakehead University, with the Governor General and former Prime Minister Lester Pearson as supporters, with industry representation from Canadian Pacific and Canadian National railways, Air Canada and Bank of Montreal among others.
 A final report by 1971 was not well-received by new Prime Minister Pierre Trudeau and implementation was not pursued.

 Legacy

-While an initial report by Acres Limited suggested Canada may be receptive to planned communities in colder northern climates without arable soil, but as historian Ken Coates notes, the hope that large populations of Canadians may acclimatize to colder climates is a persistent obstacles to developing new northern population centres.
+While an initial report by Acres Limited suggested Canada may be receptive to planned communities in colder northern climates without arable soil, but as historian Ken Coates notes, the hope that large populations of Canadians may acclimatize to colder climates is a persistent obstacle to developing new northern population centres.

 Canadian planner John van Norstrand notes that many of the proposed developments for resource extraction have developed of their own accord, albeit without large population centres developing in the way that Rohmer suggested.

 The focus on northern development has not abandoned the idea of active government planning and investment however, with some academics and NGO analysts currently focusing on redeveloping a plan called the Canadian Northern Corridor, including new focus on integration with Indigenous rights, communities and wishes, as well as environmental concerns, which were all somewhat limited in original proposals.

-The legacy is reflected in a 2017 report to the Standing Senate Committee on Banking, Trade and Commerce in the Canadian Senate, where current corridor plans still follow the Rohmer model.
+The legacy is reflected in a 2017 report by the Standing Senate Committee on Banking, Trade and Commerce in the Canadian Senate, where current corridor plans still follow the Rohmer model.
 The report notes the success of the Australian Pilbara corridor as a success, with a highly similar approach to Rohmer and his associates.